wp-plugins/orbisius-cyberstore/readme.txt

 * Passed through a self generated invoice field that includes the site name and date and time of the transaction
 * Added System Note field
 * Made add/edit to stay on the same page
+* Made product titles click and to lead to edit product

 = 1.2.7 =
 * Added link to extensions on the dashboard